 Following is a partial list of the cons, disadvantages, concerns, and arguments against using body cameras:

-• According to early versions of policies governing their use, law enforcement officers must physically activate the device when they exit their patrol car.
+- According to early versions of policies governing their use, law enforcement officers must physically activate the device when they exit their patrol car.
 The recording equipment must be activated when interacting with civilians or recording statements during investigations.
 However, officers decide when to activate the camera and for how long to store the footage.
-Also, they decide if and when it should be made accessible to the public.
+Additionally, they determine whether and when it should be made accessible to the public.
 For example, the camera can be deactivated when interviewing a victim of sexual assault to maintain the victim’s privacy.

-• Privacy issues are of concern for both cops and civilians.
-How to deal with those concerns is a subject of ongoing discussion.
+- Privacy issues are a concern for both law enforcement officers and civilians.
+Dealing with those concerns is a subject of ongoing discussion.

-• Another negative is that body cameras may prevent people from coming forward as credible witnesses to help assist with investigations.
+- Another negative is that body cameras may prevent people from coming forward as credible witnesses to assist with investigations.
 This is due to fear of retaliation or fear of public exposure.

-• Another con is that technical issues related to the equipment may sometimes prevent proper functioning.
-This could be due to a dead battery, damaged components, obstructed lens, and other problems.
+- Another con is that technical issues related to the equipment may sometimes prevent proper functioning.
+This could be due to a dead battery, damaged components, an obstructed lens, or other problems.
 This could result in personnel missing important witness statements or crucial behavior by officers or citizens.

-• The equipment is expensive.
-Potential costs in their use include the cost of the device, ongoing maintenance, and the cost of storing and maintaining the video footage and recorded data collected.
-Storage costs and decisions about who should have access are some of the most hotly debated issues.
-In addition, it costs money to catalog and retrieve footage in response to subpoenas, investigations, and public information requests.
+- The equipment is expensive.
+Potential costs associated with their use include the cost of the device, ongoing maintenance, and the expenses of storing and maintaining the video footage and recorded data.
+Storage costs and decisions about who should have access are among the most contentious issues.
+Additionally, it incurs costs to catalog and retrieve footage in response to subpoenas, investigations, and public information requests.

-After looking at both the advantages and disadvantages, it is apparent that the pros of using the devices outweigh the cons.
+After considering both the advantages and disadvantages, it is clear that the benefits of using the devices outweigh the drawbacks.
 Given the recent officer-involved shootings and brutality in Ferguson, Missouri, South Carolina, Florida, Baltimore, and Maryland, we will likely see departments continue to adopt their use.
 The issue of whether police officers should wear body cameras is the subject of ongoing debate.
-Discussion by public officials, city governments, and even members of Congress continues.
+Discussions among public officials, city governments, and even members of Congress continue.

 Equipment Cost

-On a per-device basis, costs range from a low end of about $100 for basic models to a high of around $1000 per unit.
-The difference in overall cost depends on features, options, quality, and manufacturer.
+On a per-device basis, costs range from a low of approximately $100 for basic models to a high of around $1,000 per unit.
+The overall cost difference depends on features, options, quality, and the manufacturer.

-However, the total cost may be as much as $1,200 per unit when additional maintenance, data storage, and retrieval costs are considered.
+However, the total cost may be as high as $1,200 per unit when additional maintenance, data storage, and retrieval costs are factored in.
 We expect these costs to decrease considerably over the next few years as the technology improves and new suppliers enter the market.
 The emergence of new suppliers will also bring forth new features, such as live-streaming cams.

 Where to Buy the Equipment (examples only, not an official or complete list)

-If you need to buy equipment, there are several manufacturers and distributors.
+If you need to purchase equipment, several manufacturers and distributors are available.
 Following is a sample list of providers:

 Amazon.com – Amazon.com offers an extensive collection of body cams and is probably the most accessible place to buy from.
 However, they are not an official supplier to police departments.
 Check out Amazon’s selection.
 Prices range from $100 to $400.

 CopsPlus.com – CopsPlus.com offers the PFB1000 1080p Prima Facie 32 GB Body Camera.
-This unit clips directly onto the officer’s uniform, allowing them to record footage in high-definition.
+This unit clips directly onto the officer’s uniform, allowing them to record footage in high definition.
 This device offers 32MB of memory storage.
-When we last checked, these ran about $730 per unit.
+When we last checked, these units cost approximately $730 each.

 Home Security Superstore – The Home Security Superstore sells a law enforcement-grade tactical night vision camera for $199.00.
-This unit includes a DVR that captures video in 1080p and saves it to a 32GB memory card.
+This unit features a DVR that captures video in 1080p and stores it on a 32GB memory card.
 The device captures video up to 24 feet away, and a high-fidelity mic captures audio.
 The battery allows up to eight hours of continuous recording.

 L3 Mobile Vision, Inc. – L3 provides a body-worn product called BodyVision.
 Their product allows officers to easily and quickly download data and captured video, manage devices, and search by case.
 They offer software and cloud-based options.
 This solution provides five hours of high-definition recording capability and a 72° field of view.
 Search captured clips by date, car, officer, and more.
 The company also has several other excellent solutions.
 For example, systems for cars and motorcycles, tablets, license plate recognition tools, and digital evidence management solutions.

 OfficerStore.com – The Office Store offers an extensive library of products for law enforcement.
 They have a wide selection of body-worn cameras and all necessary accessories.
-Plus, they have batteries, chargers, protective lenses, cables, docking stations, mounting equipment, software, and more.
+Additionally, they offer a range of accessories, including batteries, chargers, protective lenses, cables, docking stations, mounting equipment, software, and more.

-TASER® International Inc. – TASER is one of the largest video equipment providers and stun guns to law enforcement divisions in America.
-They provide a wide range of video devices from $400 to $700 each.
+TASER International Inc. – TASER is one of the largest providers of video equipment and stun guns to law enforcement divisions in America.
+They offer a wide range of video devices, priced from $400 to $700 each.

 Typical Features

-• Compression / Encoding – Modern models use H.265 or MPEG-4 encoding/compression.
-H.265 is the new standard with better compression.
-The improved compression means smaller file sizes and less storage.
+- Compression/Encoding – Modern models utilize H.265 or MPEG-4 encoding and compression.
+H.265 is the latest standard, offering improved compression.
+The improved compression results in smaller file sizes and reduced storage requirements.
 However, it still maintains high image quality.

-• Microphone – A two-way microphone captures clear audio to ensure voices and records other sounds.
+- Microphone – A two-way microphone captures clear audio to ensure voices are recorded while also picking up other sounds.

-• Mounting equipment – Used to mount the equipment on the officer’s uniform or other location, such as clips or car mount tools.
+- Mounting equipment – Used to secure the equipment to the officer’s uniform or other locations, such as clips or car mount tools.

-• Night Vision – While not true infrared, many cams have infrared illumination capability.
-Therefore, they can automatically adjust for low light or night situations.
+- Night Vision – While not infrared, many cams have infrared illumination capability.
+Therefore, they can automatically adjust to low-light or nighttime situations.

-• Protective Lenses – These protect the lenses from physical damage, flying debris, and weather.
+- Protective Lenses – These lenses protect against physical damage, flying debris, and weather conditions.

-• Rechargeable Battery – Batteries can be recharged.
-Conveniently, this eliminates the need for constant changing of batteries.
+- Rechargeable Battery – Batteries can be recharged.
+Conveniently, this eliminates the need to constantly change batteries.

-• Recording Format – Video and audio content should be exported in a standard, non-proprietary format.
-This is so that it can be played using widely available software.
+- Recording Format – Video and audio content should be exported in a standard, non-proprietary format.
+This allows it to be played using widely available software.
 Also, avoid models that output footage that can only play on vendor-specific software.

-• Resolution Settings – Various resolution settings allow low- or high-definition recording, such as 480, 720, or 1080.
+- Resolution Settings – Various resolution settings are available, allowing for low- or high-definition recording, including 480, 720, and 1080.
 Storage requirements increase as the resolution increases.

-• Start and Stop – Touch-and-go recording capabilities allow officers to start and stop the cameras quickly.
+- Start and Stop – Touch-and-go recording capabilities enable officers to quickly start and stop the cameras.
 Eliminating any complicated procedures or steps to follow.

-• Storage Capability – Memory storage capacity varies depending on the model, similar to that of a video camera.
-Storage capability can be part of the device or on removable memory cards.
+- Storage Capability – Memory storage capacity varies depending on the model, similar to that of a video camera.
+Storage capability can be built into the device or accessed via removable memory cards.

 Related: Read how cops use Police Drones to conduct aerial surveillance and photography.